nshawn4675/nshawn4675.github.io/_posts/2021-04-18-Remove-Nth-Node-From-End-of-List.md

 ---
 layout: post
 title: "[LeetCode April Challange] Day 18 - Remove Nth Node From End of List"
 date: 2021-04-18 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Medium, Linked List, Two Pointers, Facebook, Amazon, Apple, Bloomberg, Microsoft]
+tags: [Medium, Linked List, Two Pointers, Facebook, Amazon, Apple, Bloomberg, Microsoft, C++]
 ---
 Given the <font color="red">head</font> of a linked list, remove the <font color="red">n-th</font> node from the end of the list and return its head.